gitig/Practical-Vim-Notes/tip10.md

 >delete character under the cursor and change to Insert mode.

 ##cW
->delete to the end of the word under the cursor.
+>delete to the end of the word under the cursor and change to Insert mode.

 #Example:
 ![tip10](images/tip10.png)